 And get ready for winter, a season I adore -you heard me!- for several reasons.
 One of those reasons is the outdoor activities.
-Then there are the indoor perks.
 And of course, who can forget the festivals.

 It doesn't matter what time of the year it is or how cold it gets, Montreal always finds a way to celebrate something.